+If the service request for initiating an emergency services fallback cannot be accepted by the network, the UE shall perform the procedures as described in subclause 5.6.1.5 and:

+if the UE succeds to select an E-UTRA cell connected to EPC or 5GCN as described in subclause 5.6.1.5, it then proceeds with the appropriate EMM or 5GMM procedures.
+If the UE operating in single-registration mode has changed to S1 mode, it shall disable the N1 mode capability for 3GPP access.

-If the service request for initiating an emergency services fallback cannot be accepted by the network, the UE shall perform the procedures as described in subclause 5.6.1.5 and if the UE does not attempt to select an E-UTRA cell connected to EPC or 5GCN as described in subclause 5.6.1.5 and is camped on NR or E-UTRA cell connected to 5GCN in the same PLMN where the last service request was attempted, the UE shall inform the upper layers of the failure of the procedure.
+if the UE does not attempt to select an E-UTRA cell connected to EPC or 5GCN as described in subclause 5.6.1.5 and is camped on NR or E-UTRA cell connected to 5GCN in the same PLMN where the last service request was attempted, the UE shall inform the upper layers of the failure of the procedure.

 NOTE 1: This can result in the upper layers requesting another emergency call attempt using domain selection as specified in 3GPP TS 23.167 [6].